 You can see the average cost of a new fusebox on this page.

-The prices displayed on this page are based on real quotes collected from real companies and tradespeople in the UK, an average figure is then taken and published here on our website.
+The quotes displayed on this page are based on real prices we collected from real companies and tradespeople in the UK; an average figure is then taken and published here on our website.

 Our goal is to cast light onto prices charged by electricians so you can budget accordingly and also avoid those who overcharge.

 To see exactly how we gather these figures check out this page.

 Do remember that every house is different, that there are always caveats and the time of year or how busy tradespeople are also affects the costs supplied.